-Nick’s love of soul music began in the 60’s listening to Motown records which continued into the 70’s when he also listened to labels like Philadelphia, Stax, Atlantic etc to name a few!
-He started his DJ career in 1976 at the age of 16 with his brother doing parties and weddings.
-This provided him with funds to purchase those expensive US imports from various specialist record outlets in London and Essex.
+Nick’s love of soul music began in the 60’s listening to Motown records which continued into the 70’s, also listening to Philadelphia, Stax & Atlantic etc. He started his DJ career in 1976 at 16 with his brother doing parties and weddings.
+This provided him with funds to purchase expensive US imports from various specialist record outlets around London and Essex.

-At 18 Nick began DJing on the East End of London pub circuit then landed his first residency at Maylands Golf Club in Essex.
-In between gigs Nick attended various soul nights including The Gold Mine in Canvey Island, Best Disco in Town and Gulliver’s in London’s West End.
-As Nick’s reputation grew residencies followed at Daniels nightclub in Hornchurch, Flappers in Hackney, The Reservation club & The Tudor Lodge wine bar in Romford, aRBeez in Ilford – including prime time sessions at the twice yearly Caister Soul Weekender.
+At 18 he began DJing on the East End of London pub circuit, then landed his first residency at Maylands Golf Club in Essex.
+In between gigs Nick attended various soul nights – including The Gold Mine in Canvey Island, The Best Disco in Town and Gulliver’s in London’s West End.

-Nick’s radio career began when he answered an advertisement for volunteer presenters on Goodmayes Hospital Radio .
-He then presented various soul music programmes for Brentwood FM and early Link FM.
-Nick then landed a slot on Solar Radio presenting a late Saturday night show – often doing 4 hour slots and has remained here for over 15 years and counting!
+Nick’s radio career began when he answered an advertisement for volunteer presenters on Goodmayes Hospital Radio.
+Later programs at various soul music stations for Brentwood FM and early Link FM.
+He later joined Solar Radio presenting a late Saturday night show – often doing 4 hour slots and has remained here for over 20 years.

-Nick continues to work at various soul nights in and around Essex and cherishes his time at Solar Radio.
+Nick Aravis continues to work at various soul events in and around Essex; cherishing his time at Solar Radio.